-2. Trahan v.
-Long Beach Mortgage Company and Washington Mutual Bank, F.A., Cause No. 9:05-CV-29 (2005) and Morehouse v.
-Ameriquest Mortgage Company, Cause No. 9:05-CV-75 (2005) are companion federal class action lawsuits filed in the U.S. District Court, Eastern District of Texas - Lufkin Division, that seek declaratory, injunctive and equitable relief on behalf of a class of persons who made adjustable rate home equity loans during the period January 1, 1998 to December 31, 2003, during which period there were no Interpretations (see \$153.16 in Section III.D.).
-These suits allege that the adjustable rate home equity loans of the class members originated during this time period are invalid because subsection 50(a)(6)(L) requires substantially equal successive monthly installments and the promissory notes vary the amount of the monthly installments due to the adjustable interest rate feature of the notes.
+1. Morehouse v.
+Ameriquest Mortgage Company, Cause No. 9:05-CV-75 (E.D.
+Tex.-Lufkin Division, 2005) is a federal class action lawsuit that seeks declaratory, injunctive and equitable relief on behalf of a class of persons who made adjustable rate home equity loans during the period January 1, 1998 to December 31, 2003, during which period there were no Interpretations (see §153.16 in Section III.D.).
+The suit alleges that the adjustable rate home equity loans of the class members originated during this time period are invalid because subsection 50(a)(6)(L) requires substantially equal successive monthly installments and the promissory notes vary the amount of the monthly installments due to the adjustable interest rate feature of the notes.
 Plaintiffs assert that adjustable rate home equity loans should provide for an extended duration of the note in order for the payments to remain substantially equal rather than allow for payment adjustments, and that it was the intent of the drafters of subsection 50(a)(6) to allow lenders this flexibility.
-These cases are still pending.
+The case is still pending.